MartinPellizzer/terrawhisper-compiler/articles/artemisia-absinthium/botany/morphology.md

 One of the most prominent features of these leaves is their pinnately lobed margins, which are serrated.
 The venation pattern is pinnate, and the lamina is bipinnate, contributing to the overall appearance of the leaf.

 The midrib of Artemisia absinthium leaves is prominent, adding to their distinctive structure.
 What sets these leaves apart is the absence of a petiole (leaf stalk) or, if present, a very short one.
 Furthermore, stipules, small leaf-like structures often found at the base of leaves, are absent in Artemisia absinthium.

+The following table shows in detail the morphological characteristics of Artemisia absinthium leaves.

 | Characteristic | Description |
 | --- | --- |